AVSystem/Anjay-esp32-client/README.md

 # Anjay ESP32 Client

+## ⚠️ Archived Repository

+**This repository is no longer actively maintained by the team.
+It is provided as is for reference purposes only.**
+**We do not accept issues, pull requests, or provide support.**
+**If you are still interested in this project or have questions, feel free to contact us. https://avsystem.com/contact/**

+---

 ## Overview
 This repository contains a LwM2M Client application example for ESP32 devices, based on open-source [Anjay-esp-idf](https://github.com/AVSystem/Anjay-esp-idf) component and [Espressif IoT Development Framework](https://github.com/espressif/esp-idf).